 In addition, 'Kingsbury, Additure and ATLIX form strategic alliance in 3D metal printing’ highlights how collaboration is driving progress in advanced manufacturing.
 The alliance underscores the sector’s commitment to scaling cutting-edge capabilities.

-Meanwhile, ’Trelleborg opens first Central American medical manufacturing facility’ demonstrates how global investment is reshaping supply networks and production capacity.
+Lastly, 'Trelleborg opens first Central American medical manufacturing facility’ demonstrates how global investment is reshaping supply networks and production capacity.
 The new facility signals the growing importance of diversified, high-value medical manufacturing.

 These stories illustrate a sector embracing innovation, collaboration, and international reach.
 Organisations integrating these principles are positioned to deliver resilient, future-ready manufacturing outcomes.